Why use a magnetic separator?

 Three good reasons to install a magnetic separator.

 Contamination / foreign bodies in food products can lead to claims, very costly product recalls and reputational damage.
 And not just in the foodstuffs industry.
 Even the smallest foreign bodies are undesirable in pharmaceutical, chemical or mineral bulk streams and lower the quality of the finished product.

 2. Magnets prevent damage to your production machinery

 By placing a magnetic separator before the inlet of your production machinery – such as grinders, ball mills, pin mills, calenders and crushers – you prevent damage to your machinery and production standstill.
 A magnetic separator very effectively filters metal contaminants from your bulk stream.
 They function continuously and provide a high level of operational reliability.

 3. Magnets prevent dust explosions

 Fine dust in combination with oxygen and a source of ignition can result in dust explosions.
 By filtering metal particles out of the product flow in advance, magnets remove an important ignition source: the impact of metal on metal.
 This prevents serious injuries (or worse) and high costs from damage to your machines.

 Many of our magnetic separators are suitable for use in ATEX zone 20/21.
 As a certified manufacturer of ATEX equipment, Goudsmit has an externally certified quality assurance system that guarantees the explosion safety of our magnetic separators.

 1. Plate/block magnets

-Magnet separators with bar or rod magnets (also called magnetic fingers)
+Magnet separators with bar magnets ('magnetic fingers')